spryker-community/queue-cli/README.md

 # Queue CLI Command

-This document provides instructions for using the `queue:messages:move` console command.
+This document provides instructions for using the `queue:messages` console command.
 This command allows you to move messages between different queues within your Spryker application.

 ## Overview